-Letters from Europe publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Europe, and which reflect the themes of the Studio for Art, Faith & History.
-Letters from Europe is edited by John Skillen, the associate dean of European programs, and founding director of the arts-oriented semester program in Orvieto (Italy).
+Studio Essays publishes essays by the artists and writers and scholars who have participated in the programs of Gordon College in Europe, and which reflect the themes of the Studio for Art, Faith & History.
+The Essays are edited by John Skillen, director of the Studio and founding director of Gordon College's arts-oriented semester program in Orvieto (Italy).

 Agnes R. Howard: Notes on Monastero San Paolo: Reentering the Vestibule of Paradise

 Italy is dotted with monasteries of obscure identity, old purposes being forsaken, antiquity and cultural value arguing for their preservation.
 Of course there are religious houses still functioning as such and inhabited by consecrated men and women.
 But others have disappeared altogether, bulldozed to make room for new roads or apartments.
 And still others have been left behind when no monks or nuns were left inside.
 What should be done with an old hulk of a building, often vast and sturdily built, graced with art or good views or fine acoustics?

 On March 17, 1541, a noblewoman of a certain age in widow’s weeds appeared before the door of the Convent of San Paolo in Orvieto, seeking refuge.
 According to Jacob Burckhardt, she was “the most famous woman” of sixteenth-century Italy.

 Even though everyone talks of happiness and self-actualization, the wind which blows through our age is one of confusion and desperation, a wind that makes us grab onto anything only to disappear into the black hole that we carry within ourselves. ...
 As a writer of books – and books widely read – I have had the opportunity in recent years to come to know a number of people who are active, capable, passionate, and working to change things for the better.